 - Putt with them.
 Do you like the feel and sound off the putter face?

 - Finally, hit the driver.
-How does the ball sound and feel off the a driver now the wind on your local club's fairway has calmed a bit?
-Does this gives you the best feel while hitting from tee?
-This holistic way a player tries a ball to feel whether his old is good so so old that it needs to be retired.
+How does the ball sound and feel off the driver?
+Does it give you the best feel while hitting from the tee?

 Final Thoughts